Dadra and Nagar Haveli district: End of Portuguese rule

 The Special Reserve Police in the Indian Territory did not intervene.
 J.D.
 Nagarwala, the Dy.
-Inspector General of the Special Reserve Police in the Indian Territory, without entering DNH asked Captain Fidalgo, the Administrator of Dadra and Nagar Haveli to surrender to the Indian Forces along with his paramilitary forces before they would be butchered by the liberators.
+Inspector General of the Special Reserve Police in the Indian Territory, without entering DNH, asked Captain Fidalgo, the Administrator of Dadra and Nagar Haveli, to surrender to the Indian Forces along with his paramilitary forces before they would be executed by the liberators.

 Leaving about 50 policemen and five civilian officers posted at Silvassa, Captain Fidalgo fled to Udva passing through Rakholi, Dappada, and Khanvel and surrendered to the SRP on 11 August.
 They were later allowed to go to Goa.

 In the meanwhile, there were several rumours and the officers at Silvassa were in confusion.
-On 1 August the liberators took advantage of the situation and proceeded from Dadra and Naroli and liberated Pipariya.
+On 1 August, the liberators took advantage of the situation and proceeded from Dadra and Naroli and liberated Pipariya.
 The five police officers surrendered without resistance.

-During the night the volunteers divided themselves into three batches and reached the police chowky at Silvassa.
-The police Chowky at Silvassa was protected by sandbags.
-There were three policemen guarding from three sides.
+During the night, the volunteers divided themselves into three batches and reached the police chowky at Silvassa.
+The police chowky at Silvassa was protected by sandbags.
+There were three policemen on guard on three sides.
 Vasant Badve, Vishnu Bhople, and Shantaram Vaidya overpowered them from behind when least expected.
 The other policemen surrendered without resistance on seeing the other volunteers.
 The volunteers spent the night awake at the police chowky.

 On the morning of 2 August 1954, the liberators reached the town of Silvassa to find it free of any Portuguese occupation.
 The liberation of Dadra and Nagar Haveli was complete.

-Senhor Luis de Gama, the eldest nationalist hoisted the Indian National Flag and declared the territory of Dadra and Nagar Haveli liberated and the Indian National Anthem was sung.
+Senhor Luis de Gama, the eldest nationalist, hoisted the Indian National Flag and declared the territory of Dadra and Nagar Haveli liberated and the Indian National Anthem was sung.

 Free Dadra and Nagar Haveli

 From 1954 to 1961, Dadra and Nagar Haveli existed as a de facto state known as Free Dadra and Nagar Haveli.
 It was administered by a body called the Varishta Panchayat of Free Dadra and Nagar Haveli, with administrative help from the government of India.
-Although it enjoyed de facto independence, Dadra and Nagar Haveli were still recognised internationally (e.g. by the International Court of Justice) as Portuguese possessions.
+Although it enjoyed de facto independence, Dadra and Nagar Haveli were still recognised internationally (e.g. by the International Court of Justice) as Portuguese colony.